Dealing with Disappointment

 How often do you feel disappointed or let down by other people?
 Are you underachieving on your personal and professional goals and targets?
 Do you find it easy to bounce back from disappointment or do you stay stuck?

-After working with hundreds of clients who have struggled with dealing with disappointment, I thought some of our readers may also benefit from the tips below to more effectively deal with disappointment.
+After working with thousands of clients who have struggled with dealing with disappointment, I thought some of our readers may also benefit from the tips below to more effectively deal with disappointment.

 Disappointment is an emotion that we feel when our hopes or expectations are unfulfilled, or when we feel let down by other people or situations.
 If you find yourself feeling disappointed, check your expectations!